werbenhu/eventbus/README.md

 ## Use Pipe instead of channel

-Pipe is a wrapper for a channel where there is no concept of a topic.
-Subscribers receive messages asynchronously.
-You can use `Pipe.Publish()` instead of `chan <-` and `Pipe.Subscribe()` instead of `<- chan`.
-If there are multiple subscribers, one message will be received by each subscriber.
+Pipe is a wrapper for a channel without the concept of topics.
+Publishers publish messages and subscribers receive messages.
+You can use the `Pipe.Publish()` method instead of `chan <-`, and use the `Pipe.Subscribe()` method instead of `<-chan`.
+If there are multiple subscribers, each subscriber will receive every message that is published.

-If you want to use a buffered channel, you can use `eventbus.NewBufferedPipe[T](bufferSize int)` to create a buffered pipe.
+If you want to use a buffered channel, you can use the `eventbus.NewBufferedPipe[T](bufferSize int)` method to create a buffered pipe.

+Pipe also supports synchronous and asynchronous message publishing.
+If you need to use a synchronous way, you can call `Pipe.PublishSync()`.

 #### pipe example
 ```go